-The principal roles of local authority – aka council – are to act as the enforcer for government including management of its area at a local level.
+The principal role of local authority is to act as the enforcer for government, including management of its area at a local level.
 Specifically, councils are concerned with matters close to our homes, from building regulations and development to public health, local roads and footpaths, parks and playing fields, libraries, local environmental issues, waste disposal, and many more community services.
 Council are particularly responsible for managing any risks associated with a property – from building and construction to pool safety.

 - inspect pools, spas and barriers and

-- lodge the inspection and details through the NSW Swimming Pool Register.
+- lodge the inspection and details through their state register

 A Pool Owner is obligated to

-- register their pool through the NSW Swimming Pool Register
+- register their pool through their state pool register

 - appoint and enter into a contract with their chosen certifier – be it council or private

-- pay the certifier’s fees before any certification work is carried out
+- pay fees before certification work is carried out